PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/070-corporate-actions/010-checkpoints.md

 ### 1. Manual Checkpoints

-Individual checkpoints can be created immediately using `asset::create_checkpoint`.
+Individual checkpoints can be created immediately using `checkpoint::create_checkpoint`.
 These are useful for:

 - One-off corporate actions
 - Ad-hoc reporting requirements